AP Election Brief | What to expect in Houston’s mayoral runoff election

 ELECTION DAY

 Houston’s mayoral runoff election will be held Saturday.
 Polls close at 7 p.m.
-CT.
+CT, which is 8 p.m.
+ET.

 WHAT’S ON THE BALLOT